 Question: Hi I’m in my mid 20s and have begun to use minoxidil prophylactically as my dad is bald and 2 older brothers are balding.
 I have zero hair loss but would like to add propecia.
 The purpose for this is to prevent the need for a transplant, preferably indefinitely.Is that possible?

 Answer: Hi, Sean.
 Preventing hair loss by using treatment before you develop any signs of male pattern baldness is a fairly unusual approach.
-It is also potentially unnecessary; although genetic hair loss is hereditary, it does not necessarily affect every member of the family.
+It is also not recommended and potentially unnecessary; although genetic hair loss is hereditary, it does not necessarily affect every member of the family.

 We receive many queries from men whose brothers and fathers have no hairloss but they have a receding hairline or thinning hair.
 Whilst it is likely that you are a carrier of the relevant genes for androgenetic alopecia, these have to be active for balding to actually occur – and sometimes they can remain dormant, hence how hair loss may appear to ‘skip’ a generation.

-Whilst treating hair loss early on can often provide superior results, we would not necessarily recommend you waste your time and money on preventing baldness before you know if you are actually affected.
+Whilst treating hair loss early on can be beneficial, we would not recommend you waste your time and money on preventing baldness before you know if you are actually affected.
 It is likely that you will be – but not certain.

-If you are particularly concerned then a consultation – either at one of our Central London or City of London hair loss clinics, or online if you are based elsewhere in the UK or abroad – so you can talk directly to a specialist may be useful, even just to put your mind at rest.
+If you are particularly concerned that you may be losing your hair then a consultation where you can talk directly to a specialist may be useful, even just to put your mind at rest.